malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 ### Do Jump Dynamics solve Stokes--Einstein--Debye

+A limitation of the Stokes--Einstein model which was acknowledged by Einstein [@Einstein1907;@Bian2016] that the inertia of a particle is neglected.
+This means that the time resolution of observations becomes important for the motions of particles. [@Pusey2011;@Li2013]

 The result that the changing length scale of a measurement has an effect on the resulting Stokes--Einstein--Debye relation has also been observed in models of water.